getamis/alice/README.md

 * Replace Lagrange interpolation with [Birkhoff interpolation](https://en.wikipedia.org/wiki/Birkhoff_interpolation).
 * In the beginning of signer, we generate different parameters for each participant in the homomorphic encryption scheme.
 In their protocol, all participants use the same parameters but different key-pairs, which are generated in DKG.
-* All zero-knowledge proofs are non-interactive version (i.e. This part will be audited soon).
+* All zero-knowledge proofs are non-interactive version.

 <h3 id="Reshare">Reshare:</h3>